dddrrreee/cs140e-25win/labs/8-device-int/README.md

 notes:
   - the  `2-gpio-int/Makefile` references 2024: you should change to 2025.

+  - Part 1: the vector base register is an extension for the arm 1176 processor, but isn't in the general arm family.  it's a good reason to read through chapter 3 of the arm 1176 which defines a ton of weird instructions.

-  - Part 1: some of the reasons we do the vector base reg:  (1) we want to be able to protect page 0 so segfaults will actually fault and (2) it's much easier to flip stuff around (3) it lets us use relative jumps rather than absolute (since the jump table doesn't move) which will be faster; (4) we won't have to do anything special if we enable the icache (or dcache) since we don't copy code.
+    Some of the reasons we do the vector base reg:  (1) we want to be able to protect page 0 so segfaults will actually fault and (2) it's much easier to flip stuff around (3) it lets us use relative jumps rather than absolute (since the jump table doesn't move) which will be faster; (4) we won't have to do anything special if we enable the icache (or dcache) since we don't copy code.

 ---------------------------------------------------------------------------